 Marie-Thérèse was Spanish in origin, and Rousseau did say that it from an old legend of a Spanish Princess.
 Given the similarity of the names of the Kings and the date of the book’s publication, it would be easy for the Queens to get mixed up.

-The phrase could also have come from one of the ladies in the court of Marie Antoinette, but again, since the book was published 23 years before the French Revolution, that seems unlikely.
+The phrase could also have come from one of the ladies in the royal court, but again, since the book was published 23 years before the French Revolution, that seems unlikely.

 It could also just have been said in a different context, or just been an author indulging in “creative writing”.